UNIVERSITY OF WISCONSIN River Falls

 B.S.
 Physics, Hope College, Holland, MI

-Matt has varied interests and has published articles on erosion pillars, water jetpacks, asteroid rotation, the ascendance of video, and even an essay on what it's like to teach physics in the digital age.
+Dr. Vonk received several NSF (National Science Foundation) grants for his work on interactive video, has published articles on a wide variety of topics (education, erosion pillars, water jetpacks, asteroid rotation, the ascendance of video, and even an essay on what it's like to teach physics in the digital age) and has presented scholarly talks at more than thirty venues.